Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Introduction

 \section{Introduction}

 Powerful personal mobile devices have become ubiquitous over the past decade, which is coupled with a substantial decline in the use of personal computers~\cite{statista:pc}.
-Current estimates show that 3.8 billion people will be active smartphone users in 2021~\cite{statista:smartphones}.
-84\% of US citizens use a smartphone regularly, rising to 96\% in the 18--29 year old category, while 52\% are estimated to use a tablet~\cite{pew:mobile}.
-Today, mobile devices are used widely for security- and privacy-sensitive applications, such as banking, instant messaging, navigation, social media, corporate email, and accessing cloud-based media.
-Consequently, mobile device data is often of major value to malicious adversaries and forensic investigators.
+Estimates show that 3.8 billion people worldwide will be active smartphone users in 2021~\cite{statista:smartphones}.
+84\% of US citizens use a smartphone regularly, rising to 96\% in the 18--29 year old category, while 52\% also use a tablet device~\cite{pew:mobile}.
+Mobile devices are used widely for security- and privacy-sensitive applications, including banking, instant messaging, navigation, social media, corporate email, and accessing cloud-based media.
+Consequently, device data is often of major interest to malicious adversaries and forensic investigators.

-In certain scenarios, such actors may attempt to mount physical attacks against mobile devices.
-Physical attacks exploit weaknesses in their physical implementation, potentially circumventing existing security mechanisms---trusted execution environments (TEEs), full-disk and file-based encryption, and secure boot chains---to recover personal data, cryptographic keys, and other secrets.
+In certain scenarios, these actors may resort to physical attacks to circumvent existing software and hardware security mechanisms on mobile devices, such as trusted execution environments (TEEs), full-disk and file-based encryption, and secure boot procedures.
 In this work, we analyse two well-known classes of physical attacks---\emph{fault injections} and \emph{side-channel attacks}---and their application to mobile devices.
-These attacks are well-understood in the smart card and secure element (SE) domain~\cite{markantonakis2009attacking,guilley2010fault,quisquater2001electromagnetic,kim2007faults}.
+Such attacks are well-understood in the smart card and secure element (SE) domain~\cite{markantonakis2009attacking,guilley2010fault,quisquater2001electromagnetic,kim2007faults}.
 Indeed, they are usually employed during the evaluation of smart cards and SEs under the Common Criteria framework~\cite{lomne2016common}.

-Fault injection attacks (FIAs) perturb the device's physical conditions beyond that which it was intended; for instance, the application of high temperatures, under- or over-volting the supply voltage, and intense electromagnetic (EM) pulses.
-This can induce errors in the operation of components, which can be used to recover secret data.
-In comparison, physical side-channel attacks (SCAs) exploit physical measurements produced by a device while it is running.
-These side-effects, such as EM emissions and power consumption, can reveal secret data if the side-effect is dependent on the secret data being executed.
+Fault injection attacks (FIAs) perturb the device's physical conditions beyond that which it was intended; for example, using intense electromagnetic (EM) pulses, high ambient temperatures, and under- and over-volting the device's supply voltage.
+These attacks can induce errors in internal electronic components, which can be utilised to recover cryptographic keys and other secret data.
+In contrast, physical side-channel attacks (SCAs) exploit physical measurements produced by the device during execution.
+Particular side-effects, like EM emissions and power consumption, may expose secret information if the side-effect is dependent on the data being executed.